Ayushmi-Adh/Extracting-Stock-Data-Using-a-Web-Scraping/README.md

 The project includes the extraction of essential stock data using `yfinance` and web scraping techniques.
 The extracted data is then visualized through graphs for better analysis.

-## Define a Function for Making Graphs
+## Define a Function for Making Graphs:

 A function is defined to facilitate the creation of graphs based on the extracted data.